qcri-social/AIDR/Reconnect-strategy.md

-In case of a disconnection, the collector follows a strategy derived from the one Twitter recommends (https://dev.twitter.com/streaming/overview/connecting) but with a longer waiting time and randomization.
+In case of a disconnection, the collector follows a strategy derived from the one Twitter recommends (https://dev.twitter.com/streaming/overview/connecting) but with a longer, configurable waiting time, and with randomization.
+Our back-off strategy is even more conservative than what Twitter recommends.

 # TCP/IP level errors